arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 On each own, the methods sound silly.
 What would `with("John")` mean?
 But in the context they are readable and make perfect sense.

-I wonder if could say that certain built-in Ruby classes adhere to fluent interface?
+I wonder if could say that certain built-in Ruby classes adhere to a fluent interface?
 For example `String` or `Enumerable` have plenty of methods that you can chain and they return the same class.